 The Company has allocated its tangible assets and intangible assets to the smallest identifiable group of assets that generate cash inflows and that are largely independent of the cash inflows from other assets.
-The determination of CGUs for the purpose of annual impairment testing requires judgment.
+The determination of CGUs requires judgment.
 The Company has determined that the intangible asset CGU is at the Company level as the intellectual property is leveraged in the Company's products and services in all geographic markets.